prebid/prebid.github.io/guide.md

 - [sidebar](#Sidebar)
 - [messages](#Messages)

-The contents of these files are used throughout the Prebid site for dynamically creating the navigation and displaying messages.
+The contents of these files are used throughout the Prebid.org site for dynamically creating the navigation and displaying messages.
+See the [Data Model](#data-models) section for a review of how the data is structured and to see sample code.

 **_layouts**